In 1949, British artist Ithell Colquhoun arrived in Lamorna.

 As upper-middle class artists, Gluck, Moss and Colquhoun were afforded a social mobility rarely enjoyed by the local population - and a world away from the lives of their queer working-class neighbours.

 It’s these queer Cornish voices – some named in the writings of Ithell Colquhoun - who are rarely documented.
 Who was Miss Palmer?
 Who was Janet?

 Still, this drive to seek connection, community and re-invention outside of your birthplace and class structure is a queer rite of passage.
 Moss, Gluck and Colquhoun each found an opportunity to live truthfully and with greater privacy in Lamorna.

 This small fishing village, not far from Land’s End, was their shared passion, inspiration and refuge.

 Lamorna is a small village on the Cornish coast, in the far southwest of Britain.
 The expansive skies and landscapes of the area have long been a draw for artists, most famously painters associated with the Newlyn school such as Laura Knight, Alfred Munnings and Lamorna Birch.

 In this film, we tell their story, and the story of the Cornwall where they lived and loved: a place of international modernism, Celtic spiritualism and the queer avant-garde.

 A Note on Language

+Telling the stories of these three artists asks us to consider our concepts of gender and sexuality, and how we perceive and represent queer figures of the past.
 The word ‘queer’ itself has a mixed history, used both as a term of abuse and as a term by LGBTQIA+ people to refer to themselves.
 In recent times, it has become reclaimed as a fluid term for people of different sexualities and gender identities.
 In this film, we use ‘queer’ in this broad and inclusive sense, rather than making specific assumptions about how these artists would choose to identify.